Team

 Alan Richey

-Alan Richey serves as Senior Vice President for Dell Technologies where he leads Dell’s Global Products, Operations and Solutions Legal teams.
-Mr. Richey brings a broad network and expertise in intellectual property support, supply chain strategy and management, international distribution, manufacturing, regulatory, trade compliance and logistics.
-Prior to joining Dell, Mr. Richey was Associate General Counsel for Micron Technology where he was responsible for providing support for Micron’s global manufacturing and product organizations and served as an associate for Gibson, Dunn & Crutcher, where his practice focused on business litigation and commercial matters.
+Mr. Alan Richey currently serves as Senior Vice President for Dell Technologies where he leads Dell’s Global Products, Operations and Solutions Legal teams.
+Mr. Richey brings to the Advisory Board a broad network and expertise in intellectual property support, supply chain strategy and management, international distribution, manufacturing, regulatory, trade compliance and logistics.
+Prior to joining Dell, Mr. Richey was Associate General Counsel for Micron Technology where he was responsible for providing support for Micron’s global manufacturing and product organizations.
+He also served as an associate for Gibson, Dunn & Crutcher, where his practice focused on business litigation and commercial matters.
+Mr. Richey earned a JD and graduated Magna Cum Laude from the University of Houston, an MBA from Southwestern Oklahoma State University, and a Bachelor of Science in Accounting from Cameron University.
+In addition to his law license, Mr. Richey is a certified public accountant and serves on various commercial and not-for-profit boards.

 Robin Robinson, PhD, Nuclein Advisor